Huajiachi Campus, Zhejiang University: Introduction

-The campus includes a famous lake named Huajiachi, which is the second largest lake in Hangzhou after West Lake.
-Hua (華/华) is a common Chinese surname, and jia (家) means family in Chinese; so Huajia implies that this place probably belonged to the Hua family in ancient times.
-Chi (池) stands for lake.
-The campus is named after the lake.

 Before 1998, it was the campus of Zhejiang Agricultural University (ZAU).
 In 1998, the university was merged into Zhejiang University.
-In fact, before 1953, the ZAU was an agriculture school of Zhejiang University, so it was a kind of rejoining, the same as the previous Hangzhou University, Zhejiang Medical University. etc.
+In fact, before 1953, the ZAU was an agriculture school of Zhejiang University, so it was a kind of rejoining, the same as the previous Hangzhou University, Zhejiang Medical University.

-The campus encompasses a total surface of 1484 mu, with a constructional area of 0.3 million m2.
+The campus encompasses a total surface of 1484 mu, with a construction area of 0.3 million m2.
 It includes a botanical garden, which is the first one in modern Chinese history.